brandokoch/neovim-ide/README.md

 # Neovim config

+I don't like using a mouse when programming, and if you are here looking for a NeoVim config I assume you don't either.
+Switching between a mouse and a keyboard is using time that can be spent elsewhere.
+This might sound like an overstatement but once I tried 'mouseless' text editor, such as Vim, I started to enjoy the uninterrupted typing experience.
+A downside of these text editors is that they have a steep learning curve and even when you overcome it you are left with an editor that still misses a lot of functionality of flagship IDEs like VSCode.
+In this repository I am trying to solve the aforementioned problems
 This repository presents a lightweight neovim config based on a fork of https://github.com/LunarVim/nvim-basic-ide.

 ## Table of Contents